harmonysoft-tech/custom-gradle-dist-gradle-plugin/sample/single-custom-gradle-distribution/README.md

 ## Overview

-This is an example of using custom gradle distribution for projects with the same setup - we create a single custom distribution and use it everywhere.
+This is an example of using custom Gradle distribution for projects with the same setup - we create a single custom distribution and use it everywhere.

 ## Custom Distribution